IELTS Test Venue

 Dewey Professional Testing Center is the official Test Venue for following tests

 IELTS is the International English Language Testing System.
 It is the world’s most popular English language test for higher education and global migration, with over 2.7 million IELTS tests taken in the last year.
-IELTS is accepted as evidence of English language proficiency by over 9,000 organisations worldwide.
-IELTS is recognised as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation.
+IELTS is accepted as evidence of English language proficiency by over 9,000 organizations worldwide.
+IELTS is recognized as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation.

 The TOEFL test is the most widely respected English-language test in the world, recognized by more than 9,000 colleges, universities and agencies in more than 130 countries, including Australia, Canada, the U.K. and the United States.
 Wherever you want to study, the TOEFL test can help you get there.
 The TOEFL iBT test measures your ability to use and understand English at the university level.
 And it evaluates how well you combine your listening, reading, speaking and writing skills to perform academic tasks.